lynnc24/email-validation-app/README.md

 ### `yarn dev`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Input an email address to get started.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.